sdminonne/kubernetes/docs/proposals/workflow.md

 }
 ```

+* `workflowStep.id` is a string to identify the current `Workflow`.
+The `workfowStep.id` is injected
+as a label in `metadata.annotations` in the `Job` created in the current step.
-* `workfloStep.predecessors` is a slice of `WorkflowStepIdentifier`.
-They are
-reference to the predecessor steps.
+* `workflowStep.predecessors` is a slice of string.
+They are `id`s of to the predecessor steps.
-* `workflowStep.jobSpec` contains the Job spec to be executed.
+* `workflowStep.jobSpec` contains the specification of the job to be executed.
-* `workflowStep.externalRef` contains a reference any external reference (for example another `Workflow`).
+* `workflowStep.externalRef` contains a reference to external resources (for example another `Workflow`).
+The only requirement an the `externalRef` resource should have to be referenced is the ability to report the _complete_ status.
 * `workflowStep.triggeringPolicy` policy to trigger current workflow step (job or external reference).